 To increase the aesthetic appeal of your project, Dufferin Concrete is pleased to provide colour concrete to give your project a unique look.
 A variety of standard and custom colours are available for integration into your concrete mix.

 The pure, high strength pigments Dufferin Concrete provides in their colour concrete comes from leading producers in colouring products with the most advanced facilities in North America.
-Every attempt is made to ensure that the colour you choose matches as closely as possible to the sample, however, due to the varying natural pigmentations in the aggregates we strongly recommend you obtain a pigment palette from our site or your sales representative and conduct a colour test pour prior to the final concrete pour.
+Every attempt is made to ensure that the colour you choose matches as closely as possible to the sample, however, due to the varying natural pigmentations in the aggregates we strongly recommend you obtain a colour palette from our site or your sales representative and conduct a colour test pour prior to the final concrete pour.

 The colour of cement, aggregates, slump, finishing techniques and curing methods are all critical in achieving a uniform colour.
 A fully cured concrete test slab with the desired colour at the job site is recommended for customer approval.
 The coloured concrete should be batched, placed, cured and finished in accordance to the CSA current standards.
 Allowing concrete to air dry for at least 30 days after curing and before the exposure to cycles of freezing and thawing is very important.